DAMarkoff/PetProject_Service_Station/Readme.txt

 user_authorization checks:
 	if email does not exist in the DB: return "The user does not exist.
 Please, register" and redirect to /reg if the token does not exist in redis db: The token is invalid, please log in

+In memories:
+	- the name of the availabe column in the warehouse has been changed to active - need to be tested
+	- the size_id column in the storage_orders has been deleted - need to be tested
+	- the st_ord_cost in the storage_orders has been renamed to storage_order_cost
+	- the st_ord_id in the storage_orders has been renamed to storage_order_id
+	- the u_veh_id in the user_vehicle has been renamed to user_vehicle_id
+	- the u_veh_id in the tire_service_order has been renamed to user_vehicle_id
+	- the serv_order__id in the tire_service_order has been renamed to service_order_id

 /users/login [POST]
 	input: